7 Tips to Optimize eCommerce Channels for B2B

 This blog post looks at the disruptive forces associated with business-to-business eCommerce channels.
 Useful tips help teams manage the proliferation of channels available to today’s business buyer.

 The business-to-business buyer is operating in a time of unprecedented change.
+Here are tips to Optimize eCommerce channels for business-to-business.

 As ERP selection consultants out in the field, we see that rapidly evolving buyer expectations are at the root of this time of transformation.